zaroual9/storebooks/README.md

 ## Overview

-StoreBooks is a Django-based web application for managing and showcasing a collection of books.
+Bookstore is a Django-based web application for managing and showcasing a collection of books.
 It allows users to view book details, search for books, and make purchases.

 ## Features